New York: Ways of Reading, Symposium

 Presented in collaboration with e-flux, Ways of Reading is an exploratory day of talks, interventions, and performances featuring a multidisciplinary set of artists and thinkers.
 The symposium examines how forms of information describe, prescribe, organize, and even misrepresent reality.
 The framework aims to emphasize how data and statistical analysis can function as powerful, yet often incomplete tools that can be wielded to produce exclusionary models for social distribution and recognition.
 While numerical mistakes are plain to see once revealed, false positives, cognitive biases, and other forms of erroneous thinking are not unique to computational logic alone.
 The presentations explore data as a theme in general, across various disciplines including public health, urban planning, archeology, geology, and others.
 Playfully investigative rather than thesis-driven, the symposium proposes that understanding is made richer, if not possibly more truthful, by including a diversity of research practices and forms of critique that take alternative views and approaches into consideration.
 If we were to present a guiding thought for the day, it would be to remember that: a sparrow, to an ornithologist, is not the same thing as to a poet.

-The symposium marks the launch of Ways of Reading, an eponymous three-year program comprising seminars, exhibitions, and commissions taking place across North America, curated by Adam Kleinman and initiated by KADIST.
+The symposium marks the launch of Ways of Reading, an eponymous three-year KADIST initiative comprising seminars, exhibitions, and commissions taking place across North America, curated by Adam Kleinman.
 The program is part of a series of international projects that seeks to deepen KADIST’s investment in international collaboration by working with a curator, who works to establish key issues of social relevance in the region to guide production and research, located in various regions for a three-year term.

 The Ways of Reading symposium is co-produced with e-flux and with the support of the Swiss Arts Council Pro Helvetia and the Consulate General of Switzerland in New York.